copasi/model_replicator/examples/Cells_in_medium/README.md

 Running the command explained above (e.g. by running file *ex1case2.sh*) results in a new model file *case2.cps*.
-Loading that file into COPASI, creating a plot for Y_1, Y_2, Y_3, Y_4, Y_5 and Y_medium, and adjusting its axes, entirely reproduces Fig. 5 of reference 1.
+Loading that file into COPASI, creating a plot for Y_1, Y_2, Y_3, Y_4, Y_5 and Y_medium, and adjusting its axes, reproduces Fig. 5 of reference 1.

 ![Reproduction of Fig.5 of reference 1, the five intracellular Y oscillate out phase shifted by 1/5 the value of the period; Y in the medium oscillates with very low amplitude, nearly constant](case2.png)